-To access the CLI, start a free trial of PDFTron’s PDF SDK for access to the PDF/A Library, including the CLI.
+To access the CLI, download a trial.
 Those looking to automate PDF/A conversion and verification can check out our article on converting from PDF to PDF/A for instructions on how to leverage the SDK to convert files server-side or even purely client-side, via Windows, Mac, Linux, iOS, Android or web-based apps.

 linkBatch Convert to PDF/A with the PDF/A Manager CLI

 For most people, and where you are not constrained by a policy, we recommend converting files in PDF/A-2b mode, or at least PDF/A-1b or PDF/A-3b, as this will make it easier for files to pass auto-conversion.

 The basic command-line syntax for PDF/A Manager is as follows: